 After leaving the basilica we went to a pizza restaurant for lunch.
 Very nice thin crust pizza.

 After lunch we headed to the Coliseum.
 The Coliseum was originally called the "Flavian Amphitheatre".
-After the Colossus of Nero was installed near the Amphitheatre, the Amphitheatre became known as the Coliseum.
-Even after the statue was destroyed the Amphitheatre retained the name "Coliseum".
+After the Colossus of Nero was installed near the Amphitheatre, the Amphitheatre became known as the Colosseum.
+Even after the statue was destroyed the Amphitheatre retained the name "Colosseum".

-The Arch of Constantine is located on the approach to the Coliseum.
+The Arch of Constantine is located on the approach to the Colosseum.

-A view of the arena of the Coliseum from the middle deck.
+A view of the arena of the Colosseum from the middle deck.

-On the Velian hill, close to the Coliseum, are the ruins of the Temple of Venus and Roma.
+On the Velian hill, close to the Colosseum, are the ruins of the Temple of Venus and Roma.